polina-c/layerlens/README.md

 LayerLens marks inverted dependencies (dependencies that create circles) with '!'.

 Also you can add command `dart run layerlens --fail-on-cycles` to the repo's pre-submit bots.

+## Build filters

+If you want to generate the `DEPENDENCIES.md` only for a specific folders, you can use `--build-filter` option and you should use [glob](https://pub.dev/packages/glob) syntax.
+For example, to generate the diagram only for the root `lib/` folder, you run following `dart run layerlens --build-filter "lib"`.

+You can specify multiple build filters .
+The mechanism is inspired by `--build-filter` in Dart's [`build_runner`](https://github.com/dart-lang/build/blob/master/docs/partial_builds.md).
+For example, to run the layerlens for root `lib/` and it's subfolder `lib/subfolder1` run `layerlens --build-filter "lib" --build-filter "lib/subfolder1"`.
+To generate the entire subtree for a given subfolder you can run following: `layerlens --build-filter "lib/subfolder1" --build-filter "lib/subfolder1/**"`

 ## Supported languages